Shanghainese: Writing

 Romanization of Shanghainese was first developed by Protestant English and American Christian missionaries in the 19th century, including Joseph Edkins.
 Usage of this romanization system was mainly confined to translated Bibles for use by native Shanghainese, or English–Shanghainese dictionaries, some of which also contained characters, for foreign missionaries to learn Shanghainese.
 A system of phonetic symbols similar to Chinese characters called "New Phonetic Character" were also developed by in the 19th century by American missionary Tarleton Perry Crawford.
 Since the 21st century, online dictionaries such as the Wu MiniDict and Wugniu have introduced their own Romanization schemes.
-Nowadays, the MiniDict and Wugniu Romanizations are the most commonly used standardised ones.
+Nowadays, the MiniDict and Wugniu Romanizations are the most commonly used standardized ones.

 Protestant missionaries in the 1800s created the Shanghainese Phonetic Symbols to write Shanghainese phonetically.
 The symbols are a syllabary similar to the Japanese kana system.
 The system has not been used and is only seen in a few historical books.

+Media

+Over the last decade, Shanghainese has become more prominent in Chinese television.
+Shows have increasingly included Shanghainese dialogue and/or been offered entirely in Shanghainese.
+However, the number of Shanghainese/Shanghai-based TV shows is still comparatively low.